 MyDataHelps Designer makes it possible to import surveys from Project REDCap.
+Watch this quick video to learn how you can best leverage your existing projects and instruments in REDCap with MyDataHelps:

 To import REDCap surveys: